Package manager concepts

 easy.sfs is mounted on this folder |

-Here is a visualization of how the four package managers install:
+above.
+Here is a visualization of how the four package managers

-to make everything clearer.
-One thing that the above diagram doesn't
+supposed to make everything clearer.
+One thing that the above

-really explain, is how the SFS, AppImage and Flatpaks are actually
+diagram doesn't really explain, is how the SFS, AppImage and

-menu-entries, symlinks, etc., created to make then available in the
+and menu-entries, symlinks, etc., created to make then available

-main-filesystem or, in the case of SFSs alternatively available in a
+in the main-filesystem or, in the case of SFSs alternatively

 To find the app you want, you do need to become familiar with what is in all four package managers.
 The example is given of OBS Studio as an SFS file, but in EasyOS Kirkstone-series it is also in PKGget, the traditional package manager.
 In theory, OBS could also be provided as an AppImage or a Flatpak.

-is helpful to have an appreciation of the advantages and disadvantages
+it is helpful to have an appreciation of the advantages and

-of each.
-Here are some notes, firstly concerning security:
+disadvantages of each.
+Here are some notes, firstly concerning

 PKGget |